grayhemp/pgcookbook/database_server_configuration.md

 And this one to check if it used at all.

     cat /proc/meminfo | grep -i huge

-On FreeBSD you will also need to update `/boot/loader.conf` with `SEMMNS` and `SEMMNI` settings, see PostgreSQL documentation for more information about them.

-    kern.ipc.semmns=32000
-    kern.ipc.semmni=128

-It requires you to reboot.

 Transparent huge pages defragmentation could lead to unpredictable database stalls on some Linux kernels.
 The recommended settings for